wkorando/loominated-java/README.md

 ## Structured Concurrency

-Structured Concurrency, currently in preview as of JDK 24, is designed to improve the experience of writing concurrent code.
-Structured concurrency introduces a new programming model to Java greatly simplifying the writing (and reading) of concurrent blocks of code, as well as error handling and debugging.
-Both of which will be covered in this project.
+Structured Concurrency, [currently in preview as of JDK 24](https://openjdk.org/jeps/8340343), is designed to improve the experience of writing concurrent code in Java.
+Structured concurrency introduces a new programming model that allows a Java developer to decompose a unit of work into tasks to be executed concurrently, and provide an API for defining how the results of the tasks should be handled and the conditions for when task execution should be cancelled.
+Additionally structured concurrency provides other runtime benefits like creating a relationship between the parent thread and the subtasks that can help when debugging, which will be covered later.

 ## Scoped Values